kyma-project/telemetry-manager/docs/user/02-logs.md

 With application logs, you can debug an application and derive the internal state of an application.
 They can be very useful if the logs are emitted with the correct severity level and context, and are essential for observing an application.
 However, they usually lack contextual information, such as where they were called from.

 The Telemetry module provides the [Fluent Bit](https://fluentbit.io/) log agent for the collection and shipment of application logs of any container running in the Kyma runtime.
 You can configure the log agent with external systems using runtime configuration with a dedicated Kubernetes API (CRD) named `LogPipeline`.
 With the LogPipeline's HTTP output, you can natively integrate with vendors that support this output, or with any vendor using a [Fluentd integration](https://medium.com/hepsiburadatech/fluent-logging-architecture-fluent-bit-fluentd-elasticsearch-ca4a898e28aa).
-The support for the aimed vendor-neutral OTLP protocol will be [added in future](https://github.com/kyma-project/kyma/issues/16307).

 <!--- custom output/unsupported mode is not part of Help Portal docs --->
 To overcome the missing flexibility of the current proprietary protocol, you can run the agent in the [unsupported mode](#unsupported-mode), leveraging the full vendor-specific output options of Fluent Bit.
 If you need advanced configuration options, you can also bring your own log agent.